Michkwetzel/coffeeEscapades/README.md

 # coffee_escapades

-idea, design and building of this took me roughly 2 days.
+Idea, design and building of this took me roughly 2 days.

 Flaws: Code is not responsive, doesnt work on mobile and not organized so well.